openhwgroup/cva6/docs/VerifStrat/source/intro.rst

 are the CV32E40P and CVA6.
 Currently, two variants of the CV32E40P are
 defined: the CV32E40X and CV32E40S.
 The OpenHW Group’s work builds on several RISC-V open-source projects, particularly the RI5CY and Ariane projects from PULP-Platform.
-CV32E40P is a derived of the RI5CY project [2]_, and CVA6 is derived from Ariane [3]_.
+CV32E40P is a derivation of the RI5CY project [2]_, and CVA6 is derived from Ariane [3]_.
 In addition, the verification environment for CORE-V leverages previous work done by lowRISC and others for the Ibex project, which is a fork of the